-Heterogeneous photocatalysis was generally used until a few years ago in the field of degradation of organic polluting species present in aqueous and gaseous effluents, even if the reactions studied almost never had industrial application [4-6].
-More recently, researchers expert in this technology have turned towards the synthesis of some molecules with high added value [7-11], such as the partial oxidation of alcohols to aldehydes [12-15], reduction reactions [16-19], biomass conversion [7,20-23], C-C bond breaking [24,25], CO2 activation [26-29] and H2 formation [30-35].
+Heterogeneous photocatalysis was generally used until a few years ago in the field of degradation of organic polluting species present in aqueous and gaseous effluents, even if the reactions studied almost never had industrial application [4-7].
+More recently, researchers expert in this technology have turned towards the synthesis of some molecules with high added value [8-12], such as the partial oxidation of alcohols to aldehydes [13-16], reduction reactions [17-19], biomass conversion [8,20-22], C-C bond breaking [23,24], CO2 activation [25-27] and H2 formation [28-32].

 Despite the fact that the photocatalytic method is very versatile for many types of reactions, it has some drawbacks.
-Among the most important we mention the low exploitation of solar energy which is due to the too high band-gap values of the photocatalysts and the not very significant efficiency which is due to the high recombination rate of the photogenerated e-/h+ charges.
+Among the most important we mention the low exploitation of solar energy which is due to the too high band-gap values of the photocatalysts and the not very significant efficiency which is due to the high recombination rate of the photogenerated e^-/h^+ charges.

-Electrocatalysis represents a more cost-effective process as the redox reactions occur in an electrochemical cell where the electrocatalyst lowers the overpotential of the reactions allowing a direct conversion of electric energy into chemical one.
+Electrocatalysis represents an effective process as the redox reactions occur in an electrochemical cell where the electrocatalyst lowers the overpotential of the reactions allowing a direct conversion of electric energy into chemical one.
+From an economic point of view, the process becomes competitive if the electrical energy is produced from renewable sources.